This post may contain affiliate links. Please see our disclosure policy for more details.

 I am highlighting just the ones that need further explanation.
 The complete list is in the recipe card below.

-• Sage and nutmeg - these are a must!
+• Sage and nutmeg – These are a must!
 They truly elevate the flavor of the dish and gives it a cozy fall taste.
-Free sage is preferred but dried sage works too.
+Fresh sage is preferred but dried sage works too.

 Step-by-Step Instructions

-3. Transfer to a high-speed blender and add the rest of the ingredients.
-Blend until smooth.
+Step 2: Transfer to a high-speed blender and add the rest of the ingredients.

 A close up shot of forked pumpkin pasta with cheese and parsley.